largesingapour/vector-documentation/getting-started/overview/comprehensive-features.md

 # 💎 Comprehensive Features & Capabilities

-Vector AI is a blockchain-connected GPT-style assistant that bridges on-chain data, off-chain APIs, and AI reasoning to deliver real-time analytics and transaction capabilities.
+Vector GPT is a blockchain-connected GPT-style assistant that bridges on-chain data, off-chain APIs, and AI reasoning to deliver real-time analytics and transaction capabilities.
 Here's everything Vector can do:

 ## 🔍 **Blockchain Analysis & Intelligence**